OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 ## Spam protection in WS Form

-As we provide spam filtering service for various platforms including WordPress plugins.
-This topic is very interesting for me personally.
+As we provide spam filtering service for various platforms including WordPress plugins, this topic is very interesting for me personally.
 As mentioned above, we talk about WS Form's capabilities in terms of spam protection in [other post](https://www.oopspam.com/blog/spam-protection-for-wsform).
-Since we are using WS Form Lite (free), we are limited to the following options
+For both WS Form LITE and PRO we have the following options:

 - reCaptcha
 - hCaptcha
 - Turnstile
 - Honeypot

 All these solutions are free.
-While the Pro version gives you more options, these free solutions are a good starting point.
+Both LITE and Pro versions come with the same spam protection cabailities.
 I recommend enabling Honeypot in addition to one of the other three options.
-Keep in mind that except for Honeypot, all others will have a negative impact on your website speed (see Performance Impact of [hCaptcha](https://www.oopspam.com/blog/hcaptcha-performance-analyses) and [reCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) posts for detailed analysis).
+Keep in mind except for Honeypot, all others will have a negative impact on your website speed (see Performance Impact of [hCaptcha](https://www.oopspam.com/blog/hcaptcha-performance-analyses) and [reCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) posts for detailed analysis).
 Turnstile is the lightest among them.
-Lets enable it and see how it compares to our previous numbers:
+Let's enable it and see how it compares to our previous numbers:

 | Before Turnstile enabled [WS Form]                                                                                  	| After Turnstile enabled [WS Form]                                                                                   	| Increase                                                        	|
 |---------------------------------------------------------------------------------------------------------------------	|---------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------	|